dinphil/dinphil.github.io/Markdown/Dining Philosophers.md

 A weekend crash course in building webapps with Node.JS
 ------------------------------------

 The first ever Code Weekend was held September 6th and 7th, 2014.
 It attracted unprecented interset with over 500 students singing up for the weekend's workshops.
-Split into 4 highly interactive and mentored workshops, Code Weekend taught students to build a fully functioning Node.JS app that used 3rd party APIs and a MongoDB database in jsut two days.
+Split into 4 highly interactive and mentored workshops, Code Weekend taught students to build a fully functioning Node.JS app that used 3rd party APIs and a MongoDB database in just two days.
 Code Weekend will be coming back improved in the Spring 2015 semester with all the things we learned from the first iteration.

 [See the full Code Weekend website here.](http://dinphil.github.io/code-weekend)